MBQIP Frequently Asked Questions

 How are the benchmarks on the MBQIP reports calculated?

 90th percentile benchmarks are provided for measures on the MBQIP Patient Safety/Inpatient and Outpatient Care, and the Care Transitions (EDTC) reports.
 The benchmarks indicate the results on individual measures for the top 10% of CAHs reporting at a state and national level.

 Top-performing CAH-specific benchmarks are not currently available as part of the MBQIP Patient Engagement (HCAHPS) reports.
 Benchmarking data for all hospitals participating in HCAHPS can be found in the HCAHPS percentile tables that are updated quarterly on the HCAHPS Online website.
 CAHs may also have benchmarking data available through their HCAHPS vendor.

 How do I get an error corrected in the EDTC data reports for my state?

 - Example: After receiving quarter 1, 2016 (1Q16) EDTC data reports, a hospital notices that there is an error in the data.
 The Flex Coordinator corrects the data in the 1Q16 state reporting Excel spreadsheet and emails MBQIP@hrsa.gov by the EDTC submission deadline for 2Q16.
 The hospital’s correct data will be reflected in 2Q16 EDTC reports.
-This process only applies to data that is wrong, not for data that was submitted late to Flex Programs or FORHP
+This process only applies to data that is incorrect, not for data that was submitted late to Flex Programs or FORHP

 - Data errors can only be corrected if the quarter of data is within the four most recent quarters of EDTC data reports.
-For example, if next quarter’s EDTC reports reflects data from 1Q16-4Q16, data previous to 1Q16 cannot be corrected
+For example, if next quarter’s EDTC reports reflect data from 1Q16-4Q16, data previous to 1Q16 cannot be corrected